gymrek-lab/TRTools/trtools/prancSTR/README.rst

 | NA12347 | chr1  | 1002414 | Human_STR_295 |   T   | 5  | 5 | 4 | 0.262358 | 1.029537e-05 | 3|1;4|5;5|14;6|1 |       5        |        0.02         |        0.02        |         0.69         |      0.99      |     51     |
 +---------+-------+---------+---------------+-------+----+---+---+----------+--------------+------------------+----------------+---------------------+--------------------+----------------------+----------------+------------+

-Currently prancSTR output file contains mosaicism predictions generated for each loci.
+Currently prancSTR output file contains mosaicism predictions generated for each locus.
 It is upto the user's discretion to filter out for high confidence mosaic allele calls.

 Example Commands
 ----------------